MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 Applies only if you are planning to use runtime provisioning packages or creating kiosk configurations manually yourself.
 Kiosk mode configuration uses a hierarchical structure based on XML:

 - An assigned access profile defines which applications are displayed in start menu in kiosk mode.
-You can define multiple profiles in same XML structure which can be referenced later.
+You can define multiple profiles in same XML structure, which can be referenced later.
-- An assigned access configuration references a profile and target user(s) of that profile, e.g., a specific user, or AAD group or visitor, etc. You can define multiple configurations in same XML structure depending on complexity of your usage scenarios (see supported scenarios section below).
+- An assigned access configuration references a profile and target user(s) of that profile, for example, a specific user, or AAD group or visitor, etc. You can define multiple configurations in same XML structure depending on complexity of your usage scenarios (see supported scenarios section below).
 - To learn more, refer to [AssignedAccess CSP - Windows Client Management](/windows/client-management/mdm/assignedaccess-csp).

 Kiosk mode only controls what applications are shown on start menu or are automatically launched on user sign-in.
 You can combine kiosk mode with options mentioned below if there are specific security related needs:

 - When Settings app is configured to show in kiosk mode and you want to control which pages are shown in Settings app, refer to [Page Settings Visibility](settings-uri-list.md)
-- When you want to control access to certain hardware capabilities, e.g. camera, Bluetooth, etc. for certain apps, etc. refer to [Policies in Policy CSP supported by HoloLens 2 - Windows Client Management](/windows/client-management/mdm/policies-in-policy-csp-supported-by-hololens2)
+- When you want to control access to certain hardware capabilities, for example, camera, Bluetooth, etc. for certain apps, etc. refer to [Policies in Policy CSP supported by HoloLens 2 - Windows Client Management](/windows/client-management/mdm/policies-in-policy-csp-supported-by-hololens2)
 - When you want to completely block launching of certain apps / processes on HoloLens, refer to [Use Windows Defender Application Control on HoloLens 2 devices in Microsoft Intune - Azure](/mem/intune/configuration/custom-profile-hololens)

 ## Supported scenarios for kiosk mode based on identity type